 Portable Air Conditioner Reviews

 The De’Longhi PAC N87 Pinguino Air Conditioner is without question a great unit with all the features that typically come with a high end model.
-It’s 9800 BTU cooling capacity makes it ideal for small and medium rooms.
+It’s 9800 BTU cooling capacity makes it ideal for small and medium rooms (up to 30 sq metres or 322 sq feet).

 However, it’s the low noise levels that really make this conditioner stand out.
 Sure, not all AC can be used in sensitive places, but the N87 is so silent that it can be used on full setting in a nursery, library, hospital or your office without being noticed.